TNC Changemakers Residency Program

 2022 - 2024 Residents

-Through their position at the Nature Conservancy in Maine, Deb has been working closely with underrepresented communities on how these communities can access federal funding through GOPIF’s Community Resilience Partnership.
-The goal of the program is to improve local climate resilience and adaptation, with TNC’s focus being on marginalized and rural communities.
-They, along with Sinet the other half of the residency team, have written grant proposals for 3 communities over two grant cycles.
-Deb has also been engaging with local Maine communities focusing on youth BIPOC land and skill access, primarily as a liaison between the Nature Conservancy, Tree Street Youth, and the Nature Based Education Consortium.
-They are also involved in legislative work, from bill research and tracking to providing testimony and advocacy at the statehouse in Augusta for various climate and outdoor learning initiatives.
+Deb Paredes is a first generation Latinx American from Tyler, Texas and studied at University of Maine, majoring in Biology with a minor in Ecology and Environmental Science.
+During their Changemakers Residency, Deb has been working closely with underrepresented communities on accessing federal funding through GOPIF’s Community Resilience Partnership to improve local climate resilience and adaptation.
+Both residents wrote grant proposals for three communities over two grant cycles.
+Deb also engaged with local Maine communities focusing on youth BIPOC land and skill access, primarily as a liaison between the Nature Conservancy, Tree Street Youth, and the Nature Based Education Consortium.
+They were also involved in legislative work, from bill research and tracking to providing testimony and advocacy at the statehouse in Augusta for various climate and outdoor learning initiatives.
+As an activist Deb strongly advocates for social and environmental justice for BIPOC and LGBTQIA+ communities, anti-colonialism, indigenous rights, sustainability, environmental preservation, and intersectionality and equity within each of these causes and beyond.
+Deb believes that environmental education is a key resource towards climate action and is passionate about reaching underserved communities in Maine.